How You can Improve Your Eyesight with Ayurveda

 Rose Water

-The first is to make your own rose water eye drops.
-Simply take a jar bottle and add one teaspoon of honey along with three tablespoons of organic Rosewater.
-Use these drops one to two times daily to de-stress and relax your eyes.
+The initial approach involves crafting homemade rose water ocular droplets.
+Simply procure a jar and combine one teaspoon of honey with three tablespoons of organic Rosewater.
+Administer these droplets once or twice daily to unwind and ease ocular strain.

 Triphala